Mary Poppins (book series): Mrs Banks

 Mrs Banks is married to George Banks and is the mother of Jane, Michael, John, Barbara, and Annabel Banks.
 Her first name is never revealed in the books, but was given as Winifred in the film and the stage musical.
 In the books, she is the struggling mistress of the Banks household, and is easily intimidated by Mary Poppins, who treats her with thinly veiled contempt.
 In the film, she is a strident suffragette (in public; at home, she is the typical Edwardian wife) who is treated somewhat satirically.
 She was made into a suffragette in the film to explain why she sometimes did not have time to look after her children.
 In the stage musical, she is a former actress who is under constant pressure from her husband as she struggles to enter his social circle.
-In the 1964 Disney film, she is portrayed by Glynis Johns; in the 2004 Radio 4 drama, she is played by Deborah Berlin.
+In the 1964 film, she is portrayed by Glynis Johns; in the 2004 Radio 4 drama, she is played by Deborah Berlin.